McDowall, Queensland: Geography

-It has many species of wildflowers and grass trees (see image below) which when in flower have a long central flowering stem that attracts bees.

-Trees include weeping myrtle and native blueberry ash (Elaeocarpus reticulatus) with creek fauna such as water dragons (Physignathus lesueurii), turtles and native fish including the crimson spotted rainbow fish.
-There are also squirrel gliders, possums and scrub turkeys with occasionally a swamp wallaby being sighted.
-The bird life is abundant and in keeping with its name has a significant crow or raven population.

-Many of the roadways in McDowall are themed to commemorate noted celebrities and pioneers in the film and television industry, both locally and abroad.
-Valentine McDowall Park acknowledges the pioneering work in radio and television broadcasting in Queensland by Dr. Valentine McDowall during the period 1920–1940.

 History

-The bushland was protected by Greenbelt designation in 1950s when the local area was subdivided, and has been managed by council since 1972.

-McDowall's earliest housing establishments were built through the 1970s and very few houses in McDowall were built before then.
-More housing was later built in the 1980s and early 1990s, whereas defence housing was later developed during the early 21st century.

 McDowall State School was opened on 28 January 1975 with 36 students and six teachers.
 The school was named before the suburb was named.
 The school was named in honour of Colonel John McDowall, who was a distinguished early-settler of the area.
 As the population grew, the Brisbane City Council considered naming the suburb Annand after Colonel Frederick Annand.
-This was disapproved of by local residents, who wanted the suburb to be named after the newly opened school.
+This was disapproved of by local residents, who wanted the suburb to be named after the newly-opened school.
 The name McDowall was therefore accepted for the area by the Place Names Board of Queensland in 1975.